-When a driver needs to tow or haul heavy equipment, it only makes sense to opt for a heavy-duty truck, such as the 2021 Ford F-350 models.
-The Ford Super Duty is supposed to “lead the pack,” according to the manufacturer.
-However, the only aspect that this truck can claim to be the leader of is defects, with its malfunctioning electrical system and poorly-built structure.
+When a driver needs to tow or haul heavy equipment, it makes sense to opt for a heavy-duty truck like the 2021 Ford F-350 models.
+The Ford Super Duty (SD) is supposed to “lead the pack,” according to the manufacturer.
+However, the F-350 models are riddled with issues, especially the SD models.
+Owners complain about multiple problems, including driveshaft, rear axle, and various engine and electrical system issues.
+There are also multiple complaints that the tailgate opens spontaneously when the truck is on the road.

 2021 Ford F-350 Complaint Summary